-For those of you that want as much security as possible with your password manager, NordPass has implemented two-factor authentication (2FA) just for you.
+For those of you that want as much security as possible with your password manager, NordPass has implemented multi-factor authentication just for you.

-Although the password manager already has plenty of security features, we were quite happy with the 2FA because… well, it’s now impossible for anyone to access our passwords without us knowing!
+Although the password manager already has plenty of security features, we were quite happy with this because… well, it’s now impossible for anyone to access our passwords without us knowing!

 We’d want to know if someone was trying to snoop around on our computers!

-When you enable it, NordPass will produce a QR code for you to connect to your mobile authenticator of choice, be it Google Authenticator, Duo Mobile, or whatever flavour of the week you deem.
+For example, NordPass can produce a QR code for you to connect to your mobile authenticator of choice, be it Google Authenticator, Duo Mobile, or whatever flavour of the week you deem.

 After scanning, the code will be sent to the authenticator app, which you’ll then need to key into NordPass.

 Once you’ve done that, you’re set!
-2FA is now set up on your computer, and it’s now damn near impossible for someone to snoop around your computer without alerting you.
+It’s now set up on your computer, and it’s now damn near impossible for someone to snoop around your computer without alerting you.